Project management involves making a lot of decisions and these decisions cannot always be easy.

 Types of Costs

 When conducting a CBA you will come across different types of costs.
-You can categorize these costs into the following groups, that is Direct costs, Indirect costs, Intangible costs, Tangible costs, Opportunity costs, and cost of potential risks.
+You can categorize these costs into the following groups, that is Direct costs, Indirect costs, Intangible costs, Tangible costs, Opportunity costs, and costs of potential risks.

 1. Direct Costs